apache/incubator-teaclave/function/README.md

     intersection of their ordered sets without revealing anything except for the elements in the intersection.
 Users should calculate hash values of each item and upload them as a sorted list.
+  - `builtin-ordered-set-join`: Allow two parties to combine their CSV files in a unique and sorted column.
+The CSV files uploaded by users should be sorted by the specified column.
   - `builtin-rsa-sign`: Signing data with RSA key.
   - `builtin-face-detection`: An implementation of Funnel-Structured cascade, which is designed for real-time multi-view face detection.